 - Salt and pepper, to taste

-- Cook bacon in a large skillet over medium high heat.
+- Cook bacon in a large skillet over medium-high heat.
 Once done, add Swiss chard and red pepper flakes.
 Cook until Swiss chard is just wilted.
 Remove bacon and Swiss chard mixture from pan and set aside.

-- Add olive oil to now empty pan.
+- Add olive oil to the now empty pan.
 Place shredded potato in an even layer and cook until brown and crispy (about 8-10 minutes per side).
 Stir in bacon and Swiss chard mixture.

 - Create four wells in potato mixture.
 Crack an egg into each well.
 Cover and cook until eggs are desired doneness.
 Season with salt and pepper.
 Enjoy!